 His research interests mainly relate to information security and applications of cryptography.
 He has played an active role in a number of international collaborative projects, including Open Trusted Computing, an EU 6th Framework Integrated Project.
 Other past projects include the Mobile VCE Core 2 and Core 3 programmes, four EU 5th Framework projects (SHAMAN and PAMPAS on mobile security, USB_Crypt dealing with novel security tokens, and the Finger_Card project combining smart cards and biometrics), and two EU ACTS projects on security for third generation mobile telecommunications systems (USECA and ASPeCT).
 For over 20 years he has been convenor of Technical Panel 2 of BSI IST/33, dealing with security mechanisms and providing input to ISO/IEC JTC1/SC27, on which he has served as a UK Expert since 1992.
 He has edited around twenty international security standards and, in recognition of his contributions to international standards, in 2011 he received the prestigious IEC 1906 award.
 He has published well over 200 research papers.
-He is co-editor-in-chief of Designs, Codes and Cryptography, a senior editor of IEEE Communications Letters, a member of the editorial boards of The Computer Journal, Information Management and Computer Security, the International Journal of Information Security, and the KSII Transactions on Internet and Information Systems, and a member of the accreditation board of Computer and Communications Security Abstracts.
+He is co-editor-in-chief of Designs, Codes and Cryptography, a senior editor of IEEE Communications Letters, a member of the editorial board of The Computer Journal and a member of the accreditation board of Computer and Communications Security Abstracts.

 He has been a member of Microsoft's Trustworthy Computing Academic Advisory Board since 2003, he served as a member of the DoCoMo Euro-Labs Advisory Board between 2005 and 2009, and he continues to act as a consultant on a variety of topics in information security.